kuroji-fusky/pacopanda-drawing-stats/README.md

 Using Python to gather said data and a dedicated API using a web scraper, BeautifulSoup4 and web framework, FastAPI.

-The website is written in SvelteKit and Tailwind CSS.
+The website is written in Nuxt 3 and Tailwind CSS.

 > [!IMPORTANT]
 > Machine Learning/AI is not utilized in this project!
 It's nothing but simple math